I Drove All Night: Critical reception

 The song received positive reviews from music critics.
-AllMusic senior editor Stephen Thomas Erlewine noticed that the song was "a tongue-in-cheek, neo-house cover" and picked it as one of the best tracks on the album, alongside the title track and "Have You Ever Been in Love."
-Rebecca Wallwork wrote a positive review for Amazon, calling it "the car-commercial-driven tempo," while Jam!'s Darryl Sterdan named it "a Cher-style eurodisco."
-Slant Magazines Sal Cinquemani echoed the same thought, saying that "she gets the Cher treatment on the blazing cover."
-Peoples Chuck Arnold wrote that in the song, Dion "shows surprising restraint for a diva who just had a coliseum custom-built for her."
+AllMusic senior editor Stephen Thomas Erlewine described it as "a tongue-in-cheek, neo-house cover" and selected it as one of the best tracks on the album, alongside the title track and "Have You Ever Been in Love".
+Rebecca Wallwork wrote a positive review for Amazon, calling it "the car-commercial-driven tempo".
+Jam!'s Darryl Sterdan described it as "a Cher-style eurodisco".
+Slant Magazines Sal Cinquemani expressed a similar view, writing that "she gets the Cher treatment on the blazing cover".
+Peoples Chuck Arnold wrote that Dion "shows surprising restraint for a diva who just had a coliseum custom-built for her".

-The Guardians Betty Clarke wrote a negative review, saying: "Her cover of Roy Orbison's "I Drove All Night" is full of reverberating notes and sultry asides, but reveals a fundamental lack of sincerity that renders her threatening when she is trying for tender."
-David Browne of EW gave this cover C+, calling her delivery 'frigid' without over-singing it.
-He called the arrangement "blandly competent."